 The purpose of windtunnels is to produce feasible circumstances for aerodynamic testing that are centered around the goal of producing reproducible conditions of turbulence-free airflow.
 Getting the cleanest possible airflow into the test section is the primary goal.

 This innocent-seeming task poses immense obstacles with restrictions in each component of the apparatus.
-Furthermore, besides these intricate technical restrictions, there are many more non-technical.
+Furthermore, besides these intricate technical restrictions, there

 This wind tunnel takes on the following general restrictions: